aimeos/aimeos-docs/src/admin/graphql/index.md

 ```

 !!! note
-    Because you have access to all shop content, the GraphQL API is protected and the administrative users must be logged in before they can use the API.
+    Because you can retrieve and modify all shop content, the GraphQL API is protected and requires an administrative users to be logged in before they can use the API.
+What actions the GraphQL API allows depends on the permissions the user has (superuser, admin or editor).
+You can adapt the permissions by configuring the `admin/graphql/resource/` sections.
+Take a look at the [default permissions](https://github.com/aimeos/ai-admin-graphql/blob/master/config/admin/graphql/resource.php) for reference.

-To authenticate, you have to send the cookies with each request and (for Laravel only) the `X-CSRF-TOKEN`:
+To authenticate, you have to send the cookies with each request and (for Laravel only) the `X-CSRF-TOKEN` as header:

 ```javascript
 const body = JSON.stringify({'query':